theoBLT/indonesian/README.md

 This site is just a repository of Indonesian words, pulled from Airtable, displayed on a static site, built with GatsbyJS, and deployed with Netlify.

+Find it in the wild at [https://lucid-curie-27eb3e.netlify.com](https://lucid-curie-27eb3e.netlify.com)

 ## Setup

 ### Airtable
 The data that runs this site is hosted on Airtable.
-If you want to replicate it, you will need to point GatsbyJS to your own base, containing the following 2 tables:
+If you want to replicate it, you will need to point GatsbyJS to your own base, containing the following 2 tables, with the same case-sensitive column names.

 ![Words table setup](https://github.com/theoBLT/indonesian/blob/master/README_images/words_table_setup.png)